 - Applicable fees must be paid in order to take a written test, road test, or obtain a license.

 To obtain a North Dakota Learner's Permit, teens must be at least 14 years old and pass a written test.
 Holders of Learner's Permits may only drive while accompanied in the front passenger seat by a licensed driver 18 years of age or older.
 The accompanying licensed driver must have held a valid license for at least three years.
 If you received a Learner's Permit at 14 years old, you must hold the permit for at least 12 months before you are eligible to apply for a Restricted Driver's License.
 If you were 15 years old when you got your Learner's Permit, you must hold the permit for 6 months or until you turn 16 years old, whichever is longer.

 Beginning at age 15, drivers may be eligible to apply for a Restricted Driver's License.
 Applicants must pass a safe driving practices knowledge test and a road test.
 Applicants under age 16 are also required to complete driver's education prior to the road test.
 This includes 30 hours of classroom instruction, six hours of behind-the-wheel instruction and 50 hours of logged supervised driving experience.

-Drivers who hold a Restricted Driver's License are not allowed to drive between sunset (or 9:00 p.m., whichever is later) and 5:00 a.m., except for school, work or religious activity.
+Drivers who hold a Restricted Driver's License may drive unsupervised except between sunset (or 9:00 PM, whichever is later) and 5:00 AM, except for school, work or religious activity.